Dominican Republic - North America

 Santo Domingo Travel Guide

-Arrival works best when the first hotel keeps the Zona Colonial practical for the next morning rather than trying to split the trip too early between the old core and beach-side ambitions.
+Arrival usually works better if the first hotel keeps the Zona Colonial practical for the next morning rather than trying to split the trip too early between the old core and beach-side ambitions.

 Book the strongest colonial-core stays and a serious first dinner ahead in busy windows, because the best-positioned properties around the old city are fewer than the map suggests.